What is a Breast Reduction?

 All of my cosmetic surgery procedures, including breast reduction, are performed in one of two local accredited ambulatory surgical facilities near my Southwest Michigan plastic surgery office.
-These same-day surgery centers offer you the safety of a hospital operating room without the exposure to hospital-based bacteria, plus the benefit of a friendly, caring, and personalized experience.
-I always work with a board certified anesthesiologist, because your safety is of paramount concern to me.
+These same-day surgery centers offer you the safety of a hospital operating room without exposure to hospital-based bacteria, plus the benefit of a friendly, caring, and personalized experience.
+I always work with a board-certified anesthesiologist, because your safety is of paramount concern to me.
 Many of the operating room staff at these centers have been working with me for over 15 years!

 How is a Breast Reduction Performed?

 Prior to your procedure, I will “mark” the areas where incisions will be made with a special pen (the marks are washed off before you leave the operating room).
 My anesthesiologist will give you general anesthesia, so you’ll be “out” during the procedure.
 After you’re sound asleep, I’ll make an incision between the nipple and the inframammary fold (where the breast meets the chest wall, under the breast).
 This incision is often called a lollipop incision or inverted “T”.
 Excess breast tissue is carefully removed to create an even, natural appearance.
 The areola will be repositioned on the breast and excess skin removed.
-I always perform a breast lift in conjunction with breast reduction to be sure your breasts are both lift and smaller, to insure a natural appearance.
+I always perform a breast lift in conjunction with breast reductions to be sure your breasts are both lifted and smaller, to insure a natural appearance.
 Before leaving the OR, you’ll be fitted with a special bra to support the breasts during the recovery phase.